freeCodeCamp/freeCodeCamp/guide/english/vue/vue-router/index.md

 Vue router is the official router for Vue.js.
 With it you can easily create your Single Page Apps.

 ## Basics
-If you want to use Vue Router in your app, first you'll need to inject rounter in your root instance to make your whole application aware of the router.
+If you want to use Vue Router in your app, first you'll need to inject it in your root instance to make your whole application aware of the router.
 ```javascript
 new Vue({
   el: '#app',